Land of the Silver Fox

-Land of the Silver Fox is a 1928 American adventure film directed by Ray Enright and written by Howard Smith and Joseph Jackson.
+Land of the Silver Fox is a 1928 American sound part-talkie adventure film directed by Ray Enright and written by Howard Smith and Joseph Jackson.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film stars Rin Tin Tin, Leila Hyams, John Miljan, Carroll Nye, Tom Santschi, and Neola May.
 The film was released by Warner Bros. on October 18, 1928.
-As was common that year, Land of the Silver Fox was released in both silent and sound versions.